-- can make a diagnosis of source code that controls a particular resource or a mix of resources;
+- Diagnose source code that controls a particular resource or a mix of resources;

-- possibility to simulate various alternatives without involving physical costs;
+- Simulate various alternatives without involving physical costs;

-- the robot or components can be tested;
+- Robot or components can be tested before implementation;

-- simulation can be done in stages, if the project is complex and requires it;
+- Simulation can be done in stages, beneficial for complex projects;

-- can make a demonstration of system to determine if is viable or not;
+- Demonstration of a system to determine if is viable or not;

 Disadvantages of simulation

-- the robot can meet many more scenarios in the real world than can be simulated.
+- A robot can encounter many more scenarios in the real world than there can be simulated.

 Microsoft offers robot developers a complete tool that can be used to program and create 3D simulations of your robot and environment.
-It supports major robotic platforms like the Mindstorms NXT from Lego.
+MRDS 4 supports major robotic platforms like LEGO Mindstorms, VEX or various hardware such as the HiTechnic sensors and many more.
 The software offers various methods and technologies for rapid prototyping and includes a great amount of functional libraries.

 Webots has a friendly interface, and supports the following languages: C/C++, Java, Python, URBI, MATLAB or interface with third party software through TCP/IP.
 It is one of the most common simulation platforms with a long list of components which can be used in simulation and the possibility of adding other components.